baddiputi/Digital-Forensic-Lab-Exercises/Experiment-8-Steganography.md

 ### 8. Review the Results

 * Review the scores generated for each image and use the threshold values to determine which images require further forensic investigation to extract the suspected hidden data.

+**Result:**

+The hidden data within the image was successfully detected using StegExpose.
+The analysis revealed that images with a suspect score above the threshold likely contain embedded steganographic content, confirming the tool’s effectiveness in steganography detection.